No Tags Found!

 From India, Mumbai

-I am to place few suggestions based on my experience (40 Years) and with the answers I have received from the young generations and from my own I am placing the following:
+I am to place a few suggestions based on my 40 years of experience and with the answers I have received from the young generations and from my own, I am placing the following:

-1. A change is a must to very one to boost their mental stability.
+1. A change is a must for everyone to boost their mental stability.

 3. The frequency of such change should be minimal so that you may not face a problem.